Misunderstood – The power of positive thinking:

 It might come as a shock to you when I say that there is no “power in positive thinking.”
 You can form a habit of being positive and consistent, which everyone should.
 There is power in the name of Jesus that transforms you with love, power, and self-control (2 Timothy1:7).
 As the Holy Spirit guides you, the scriptures of the Bible will renew your mind.
 Restoring your mind with the scriptures of the Bible will correct your thinking to being positive.
 You can, therefore, still live in fear even though you are a positive thinking person.

 The power of Jesus’ blood and the power of the word of God will transform your spirit, mind, and body.
-There is power in the faith of what God says through His Word.
+There is power in the faith in what God says through His Word.
 There is power when you believe in something that you cannot see or yet have, but feel that it exists and that it will manifest.
 The word of God is active, sharper than a two-edged sword.
 The power is when you allow the scriptures of the bible to renew your thinking.

 You complete me:

 Colossians 2: 10 “And you are complete in Him, who is the head of all authority and power.”

 No person on earth is capable of making you whole.
 You cannot balance your weaknesses with someone you think has more strength.
 You are not “half” of someone else.
 Jesus is the only One who can complete you and make you whole.
 Jesus gives you peace amid a storm and drives away fear.
 Jesus understands weakness.
 He was flesh and blood and had to pray in times of His weakness.
 He overcame death by His sacrificed life and death on the cross.
 Jesus is the firstborn from death and our High Priest through His sacrifice.